Myths That Play on Your Fears

 A gentle, highly effective all natural detox if your dog has been intoxicated with any of the above!

 Making Good Choices

 Making choices based on understanding is magical.
-Voilà, you and you animals change course and find yourselves on a better, healthier path than ever before.
+Voilà, you and your animals change course and find yourselves on a better, healthier path than ever before.

-Results may not show instantly, but every sound choice you make gets you closer to your goal: amazing, naturally disease-resistant Vital Animals who bring you joy for many long years.
+Results may not show instantly, but every sound choice you make gets you closer to your goal: wildly healthy, naturally disease-resistant Vital Animals who bring you joy for many long years.

 Let us know in the comments if you run into this myth and how you’ve dealt with it.
 And when you fire Dr. WhiteCoat, be sure to tell him why.